 5-Ingredient Vegan is aimed at the busiest vegans (or those going in the plant-based direction) with the simplest recipes possible for the tastiest results.
 I’d like for people to be able to turn to any page and know they can make something great with just a handful of ingredients, even when they’re exhausted at 7 pm.

-Here’s a sampling from among the 175 simple plant-based recipes from the book, plus a bonus of three podcasts on which I was a guest, holding forth on all things vegan.
-I’d like to once again thank all of these dedicated colleagues who hosted me on their platforms when the fall 2019 blog tour for 5-Ingredient Vegan happened!
+Here’s a sampling from among the 175 simple plant-based recipes from the book, plus a bonus of three podcasts on which I was a guest, holding forth on all things plant-based.
+I’d like to thank all of these dedicated vegan colleagues who hosted me on their platforms when the fall 2019 blog tour for 5-Ingredient Vegan happened!

 Kristina of Spabettie presents Sweet Potato Coconut Bisque.
 She writes, “Vegan sweet potato soup recipe is bright and flavorful.
 A 5 ingredient soup with tips to make it quick and easy.”
 Kristina did me one better, topping the soup with a homemade coconut cream.
 And bonus, she provides instructions for making an Instant Pot® version of this soup.